 Forecast plus what’s driving mortgage rates today

-So mortgage rates today look likely to hold steady or just inch either side of the neutral line.
+So mortgage rates today look likely to move modestly lower.
 But, as always, events may overtake that prediction.

 |Conventional 15 yr Fixed||3.688||3.688||Unchanged|